darkness-te/ClamShatter.github.io/_posts/tryhackme/2021-03-08-tryhackme-blue.md

 Open __metasploit__ with the __msfconsole__ command.
 ![]({{site.baseurl}}/assets/blue6.png)

 You will be greeted with a very cool looking start up banner.
-After youre done gawking at the pretty ASCII art, its time to get to business.
+After you're done gawking at the pretty ASCII art, its time to get to business.

 ![]({{site.baseurl}}/assets/blue7.png)